Prince of Persia: The Two Thrones Game Cover

 • Engaging storyline that ties up the trilogy nicely.

-• Innovative gameplay mechanics, including stealth kills and the Dark Prince transformation.
+• Innovative gameplay mechanics, including the Dark Prince transformation and stealth kills.

-• Numerous bugs and glitches, particularly with movement and camera controls.
+• Numerous bugs and glitches, particularly with camera control and character movement.

-• Lack of proper controller support and issues with high frame rates causing game-breaking problems.
+• Lack of proper controller support and issues with keyboard and mouse controls.

 • “The storyline in Prince of Persia: The Two Thrones is a highlight of the game, with its compelling narrative and well-developed characters drawing players into the world of ancient Persia.”